The provider actor in the Golem

 The role of a Provider agent is sharing hardware resources within the Golem network in return for GLM tokens.

-A provider agent - as understood in the context of the Golem network is a specific piece of code running on an Internet-connected device.
-The code implements the Golem network protocol, thus the machine running it acts as an actor in Golem.
+A provider agent - as understood in the context of the Golem network - is a specific piece of code running on an Internet-connected device.
+The code implements the Golem network protocol, thus the machine running it acts as a Golem node.

-After installing and running the Golem provider you will benefit in the following way:
+After installing and running the Golem Provider Agent you will start participating in the Golem Network in the following way:

-serving other actors in the Golem network that are in need of IT resources with your hardware that is currently not in use
+- serving other actors in the Golem Network that are in need of computing resources, with your hardware that has idle capacity.

 The typical resource usage scenario is as follows: after receiving the input data, the processing is performed by your machine.
 Next, the output data is sent back to the requestor and the payment is executed through Ethereum.